DanFraserUK/iRacing-On-Linux/iracing setup check/README.md

 This directory contains screenshots of the iRacing setup check program on Linux.

+Only supports Arch based distros for the time being.
+Support for Debian/Fedora types soon.

 ## Usage

 To use this, download the [`iracing_setup_check.sh`](https://raw.githubusercontent.com/DanFraserUK/iRacing-On-Linux/main/iracing%20setup%20check/iracing_setup_check.sh) file.
 It can be run from anywhere.